yuval-herman/braude-top/plan.md

 # WIP

-- update tests

 # Planned

+- rewrite tests, make them deterministic using mock db
-- add site info pannel (visits, last course update etc...)
+- add site info panel (visits, last course update etc...)

 - add beta.braude.top domain to test site on the web (maybe allow users to check beta features?)
 - make sure user is aware if he is selecting multiple (unrequired) sessions (such as too many lectures)

-- improve analytics (add an Analytics component? use:action?)
 - save schedule for every semester on its own

 - add ctrl-y to redo